We are about to do something amazing!

 We are on BlueSky @jacksonerp.bsky.social

 Throughout my career, I have been involved in a wide variety of ground-zero events.
-For more than a decade, as I built models for hurricane tracking, I began to notice concerning trends.
+For more than two decades, as I built models for hurricane tracking, I began to notice concerning trends.
 During my most recent project, I analyzed data stretching back to the 1800s.
 The results were profoundly unsettling, and the realization compelled me to take action.
+The data broke me.

 Jackson’s campus is in the desert, and it's challenging.
 It's as dry as a bone and gets incredibly hot.
-The location is surrounded by predators like bears and mountain lions and small but highly poisonous creatures like rattlesnakes and Bark scorpions.
+The location is surrounded by predators like big cats, peccaries, and mountain lions.
+We also get visits from small but highly poisonous creatures like rattlesnakes and Bark scorpions.
 Most would say that the odds are against us or that what we are trying to do is impossible, but we're here to restore balance or die trying.
 We hope you enjoy watching the transformation.
 If you would like to buy me a coffee, click here.

 Find out more at Jackson Earth Restoration Project - YouTube